akvo/akvo-maps/README.md

 1. X-DB-PORT: Postgres DB port.
 1. X-DB-LAST-UPDATE.
 See [caching docs](docs/caching.md)

+The host, user and password headers must an encrypted base64 byte array, using AES.
+The encryption key will be sha256 to get the correct bit-length.
+See [encryption](end-to-end-tests/test/windshaft_test/core_test.clj) and [decryption](windshaft/server/http/util.js)

 ### Javascript client example

 See [an example](viewer/index.html) that uses [Leaflet](http://leafletjs.com).